Data Protection – GDPR, Privacy Statement, Disclaimers and Terminology

 3. At all times all passengers on board the vessel must comply with the safety procedures of the Company and in all safety matters the decision of the Captain is final and binding upon the Charterer.
 Equally the judgement of the Captain and the Company shall always be subject to the law, regulations, policies and decisions by the Maritime and Coastguard Agency (MCA), the Department of Transport, HM Customs and Excise, and the relevant port authorities, dock authorities and other Government bodies responsible for regulating the waters, docks, rivers, ports, marinas and quaysides where the vessel operates.

-4. Bookings are taken in good faith but may be subject to matters outside the control of the Company and may be cancelled by the Company if insufficient people book or owing to weather or other circumstances making it impossible for a Charter to take place in the view of the Company.
+4. Bookings are taken in good faith but may be subject to matters outside the control of the Company, through Government intervention or Act of God.
+Bookings may be cancelled by the Company if insufficient people book or owing to weather or other circumstances making it impossible for a Charter to take place in the view of the Company.

 5. Payment of 25% of the net charter fee is due upon booking by way of a deposit that is non-returnable unless the Company cancels the charter before boarding.